SteadyCMS/desktop/README.md

 # SteadyCMS desktop

-The desktop app for SteadyCMS — a block-based, Hugo static site CMS for desktop and web.

-This repository contains the source for the desktop application built with Vue 3, Electron, and Tailwindcss.
+This repository contains the desktop-specific Electron source for the SteadyCMS desktop application built with Vue 3, Electron, and Tailwindcss.

-Status: **Highly work in progress.
-Not yet ready for use.**

-## Roadmap

-For now the desktop application is our primary focus, then the web version.

-The immediate goal is to create a simple frontend for creating a site and editing posts in a block-based editor.

 ## Development